MicrosoftDocs/powerquery-docs/powerquery-docs/connection-authentication-pqo.md

 During the [Get Data experience in Power Query Online](/powerquery-docs/get-data-experience.md#1-connection-settings-and-authentication), you will find a dialog where you can enter a set of information in order to create and establish a connection to your data source.
 The process is standard for all connectors in Power Query, but some connectors might require more information in order to create such connection.

 ### Creating a cloud connection

+***ME: This is a "how to" section on how to create a cloud connection against an Azure SQL db**

-Using the SQL Database connector as an example, you can
+Using the SQL Database connector as an example, you can....

 >[!TIP]
 > Some connectors provide an auto-login experience.
 You can learn more about this feature from the article on [auto-login](/powerquery-docs/auto-login-aad.md).

 ### Creating an On-Premise connection

+***ME: This is a "how to" section on how to create an On-Premises connection against a local SQL Server db using a gateway**

 As an alternative, you can also bind a gateway to your connection and therefore converting your connection from a cloud connection to an On-Premise connection.

 >[!NOTE]
 > To create a gateway you can read the article on [using an on-premises data gateway in dataflows](/powerquery-docs/dataflows/using-dataflows-with-on-premises-data.md).

-The process is simple and straightforward where you can simply
+The process is simple and straightforward where you can simply....

 ## Components of a connection